 With this kind of support, the sound quality is perfect, as are the images, which allows you to study the placement of the hands and fingers, the different sequences, how to position your body, and much more, all in great detail.

-The third way can be found in the form of magazines: there are a great many that specialize in the subject and even if the educational aspect is often less substantial than with the other methods, you’ll find a lot of short exercises, excerpts from well-known songs, and even news about your favorite musicians.
+The third way can be found in the form of magazines.
+There are a great many that specialize in the subject.
+Yet, even if the educational aspect is often less substantial than with the other methods, you'll find a lot of short exercises, excerpts from well-known songs, and even news about your favorite musicians.